Dog Obedience Training In Toronto

 - Stay, sit, and come when called to sit in front of you.

-- That unattended food on the table is not for him/her.
+- Ignore unattended food on the table (since it is not for him/her).

-- To stop jumping up on visitors and furniture.
+- Stop jumping up on visitors and furniture.

-You’ll be amazed how quickly your dog learns.
-And it’s so much fun for you both.
+You’ll be amazed at how quickly your dog learns with a qualified dog trainer.
+And the best part is that it’s fun for both of you!

 A. Each class accommodates up to 6 pairs (parent and pet), but smaller class sizes are common.

 A. Yes!
-We recommend most start in the level 1 class, which teaches fundamentals like sit, stay, heel and general behavior cues.
+We recommend most start in the level 1 class, which teaches fundamentals like sit, stay, heel and general behaviour cues.

-Once you complete level 1, you can move on to level 2 for more advanced training, including hand signals and distance training (like recalling from out of sight).
+Once your dog completes level 1, you can move on to level 2 for more advanced training, including hand signals and distance training (like recalling from out of sight).

 Whatever your breed or your level of experience, obedience training is a fun, smart way to bond with your dog.